readdy/readdy_documentation/readdy_documentation/_sessions_2018/monday.md

 ---
-title: Monday - Setup & get started
+title: Monday - tba
 sectionName: monday
 position: 1
 ---
+{% if false %}
 ### Task 0)

 We go through the installation and the basic features of readdy step by step.